Rhein Kraft

-Rhein Kraft (Japanese ラインクラフト, 4 April 2002-18 August 2006) was a Japanese Thoroughbred racehorse.
+Rhein Kraft (Japanese: ラインクラフト, Hepburn: Rain Kurafuto; 4 April 2002-18 August 2006) was a Japanese Thoroughbred racehorse.
 She was one of the best juvenile fillies in Japan in 2004 when she won two of her three races including the Fantasy Stakes and ran third in the Hanshin Juvenile Fillies.
 She improved in the following year, winning the Fillies' Revue, Oka Sho and NHK Mile Cup as well as finishing second in the Shuka Sho and third in the Mile Championship.
 As a four-year-old she was narrowly beaten in the Takamatsunomiya Kinen and won the Hanshin Himba Stakes before dying of a heart attack in August 2006.

 Background

 Rhein Kraft was a dark bay mare with an irregular white blaze bred in Japan by Northern Farm.
 During her racing career she was trained by Tsutomo Setoguchi and raced in the pink and green colours of Shigemasa Osawa.
 She was ridden in most of her races by Yuichi Fukunaga.

 She was sired by End Sweep an American horse who won six races in the United States including the Grade III Jersey Shore Breeders' Cup Stakes in 1994 and was later imported to Japan to become a breeding stallion.
 His other progeny have included Admire Moon, Sweep Tosho and Swept Overboard (Metropolitan Handicap).

 Rhein Kraft's dam Must Be Loved showed no racing ability, failing to win or place in three starts, but did better as a broodmare as she also produced Admire Royal (Procyon Stakes) and Florentino (Jefferson Cup Stakes).
 Her dam Dyna Shoot was a successful racemare who won the Keio Hai Nisai Stakes, Tanabata Sho and Niigata Nisai Stakes.
 She was a female-line descendant of the Californian broodmare Fancimine who was imported to Japan in 1971.